 “That’s why, in all the recommendations we’re making, we are stressing the point of full funding for students who get financial aid,” he said.

 The report recommends a higher education student financial aid model with three components.
+These include:

-It says the funding requirement for the first component—fully-subsidised education for poor students—are “considerable” relative to the current NSFAS model.
+It says the funding requirement for the first component — fully-subsidised education for poor students — are “considerable” relative to the current NSFAS model.

 “Preliminary costings show that in the most conservative scenario … [it] would require R5,2-billion in 2010, compared to current state funding of NSFAS, approximately R2,2-billion.